spdx/spdx-spec/chapters/2-document-creation-information.md

 </CreationInfo>
 ```

-## 2.9 Created <a name="2.9"></a>
+## D.9 Created field <a name="2.9"></a>

 **2.9.1** Purpose: Identify when the SPDX file was originally created.
-The date is to be specified according to combined date and time in UTC format as specified in ISO 8601 standard.
+The date shall be specified according to combined date and time in UTC format as specified in ISO 8601.
 This field is distinct from the fields in [section 8](8-annotations.md), which involves the addition of information during a subsequent review.

 **2.9.2** Intent: Here, the time stamp can serve as an indication as to whether the analysis needs to be updated.